Free Trial

 What is First Trust Active Factor Small Cap ETF's current short interest?

-Short interest is the volume of First Trust Active Factor Small Cap ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 3,500 shares of AFSM short.
+Short interest is the volume of First Trust Active Factor Small Cap ETF shares that have been sold short but have not yet been covered or closed out.
+As of July 31st, traders have sold 100 shares of AFSM short.
+0.01% of First Trust Active Factor Small Cap ETF's shares are currently sold short.
 Learn More on First Trust Active Factor Small Cap ETF's current short interest.

 Is First Trust Active Factor Small Cap ETF's short interest increasing or decreasing?